KillahPotatoes/KP-Liberation/README.md

 * Fixed: MPKill Eventhandler issue when using ACE.
 * Fixed: Function to buy a logistic truck worked but caused an error in dedicated server environment.
 * Fixed: Couldn't build under powerlines.
+* Fixed: Items in backpack weren't checked by arsenal blacklist crawler.

 ### 0.955 (24th June 2017)
 * Added: Some small aesthetic things for the buildlist